Meeting new people in a city like Vancouver can be tough. Add in a global pandemic and it’s even worse.

 While the thought of endlessly scrolling through profiles filled with mirror selfies and hiking pics may seem daunting, online dating does have some perks.

-For example, on certain sites you can set specific preferences in order to weed out people you don’t think you’ll be compatible with.
+For example, you can set specific preferences on certain apps to weed out people you don’t think you’ll be compatible with.

 eHarmony